mericunv/kmk_keeb_pico/README.md

 Cables: Use copper cables that are easy to use with solder.
 Thicker cables might help keeping stuff organized.

-Diodes: 1N4148 will do fine they are pretty cheap.
+Diodes: 1N4148 will do fine.
+They are pretty cheap.
 Get one for each switch and some extras as they might get burnt.